Last Updated on

 We combined the roasted sweet potatoes with sauteed red onions, black beans and corn which added a savory note that balanced the warmth of the roasted sweet potatoes.
 The red onion and corn add a satisfying pop of texture, also.

-We topped out tacos with some crumbles of queso fresco (a delicious Mexican cheese) and some chopped cilantro.
+We topped our veggie tacos with some crumbles of queso fresco (a delicious Mexican cheese) and some chopped cilantro.

 Looking for More Dinner Ideas, Try These!